dimenwarper/sigil/README.md

 # Interactive configuration setup
 $ sigil setup

+# Launch the interactive TUI for comprehensive management
+$ sigil ui

 # This generates an empty spec scaffold that is manually filled in
 $ sigil generate-spec myspec
 # This uses an LLM to generate a spec via a description